-Too little revolution
+Too little digital revolution

 At the moment, the insurance industry is doing well.
 However, there is a lack of growth because insurers are still hesitant in taking the opportunities offered by digitalization and data science.